Garrett Hampson Player Props: Marlins vs. Diamondbacks

-After going 0-for-2 in his most recent game, Garrett Hampson and the Miami Marlins take on the Arizona Diamondbacks (who will start Madison Bumgarner) at 6:40 PM ET on Friday.
+On Saturday, Garrett Hampson (coming off going 1-for-3 with a double and an RBI) and the Miami Marlins play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Phillies.
+He had a one-hit performance in his most recent game (1-for-3) against the Diamondbacks.

 Garrett Hampson Game Info & Props vs. the Diamondbacks